gcote2019/WaterPoloScoreboard/README.md

 ![download code](./images/github_1.png)
 4. Once extracted, go to the webServer subfolder.
 5. In a command prompt in the webServer subfolder
-   * run these 2 commands *once*
+   * run these 3 commands *once*
      *  npm install express
      *  npm install socket.io
+     *  npm install socket.io-client

 6. When ready to launch the web server, run this command from the same webServer folder
     *  node index.js
 You can run multiple instances of the web server on the same machine.
 But each instance needs a different port.
-If you want to change the port of an instance to 3001, you can run the command
+If you want to change the port of an instance to 3010, you can run the command
-    *  set PORT=3001
+    *  set PORT=3010
 before calling "node index.js"
 If you want to prevent others from modifying the scoreboard, you can set a password
     *  set PASSWORD=xyz